CaptainKirch/SelfTaughtDocuments/README.md

 4. "What Is your learnig pathway?
 What courses and education are you taking?"

 - I am gonna share with you my entire first year learning pathway, ignore the timelines on it, those are simply goals.
 Also I want to give a disclaimer, this is ALL I am doing, I am not working a job, I have 2-3 freelance clients paying my bills and I am spending ALL day and waking hours 6-7 days a week doing this (minding my mental bandwidth and not causing burn out ofcourse), so this syllabus will seem bold but truthfully I am already almost 30 days into this and I am able to solve 6KYU CodeWars problems somewhat consistently as well as can write basic programming scripts with Python mini projects.
 In addition, I have taken "Cal Newports - Deep Work" book to exterme heart and have delete all social media and when I am doing deep work thats all I do, I sit and focus 100% energy for averaging around 4-5 hours per day.
-But I will get into my study habits in the next question below under this syllabus.
+But I will get into my study habits in the future and share them with you down the line maybe.

-Structured Learning Plan for Programming, Math, and AI Quant Finance

 📌 Objective:

 Master Python, C++, and foundational mathematics.
 Develop strong algorithmic thinking and problem-solving skills.
 Build AI and quantitative finance-related projects.

 📅 March 2025: Python Foundations & C++ Basics Start
 Python Fundamentals
 Core Syntax: Variables, Data Types, Control Structures, Functions.